Raphx/pico-html5/README.md

 # pico-html5

-Minimal website starter kit and boilerplate.
+A minimal HTML5 starter kit and boilerplate.

 ## Features